Ramjet: Nord Aviation

+Austria-Hungary

 Albert Fonó

-In 1915, Hungarian inventor Albert Fonó devised a solution for increasing the range of artillery, comprising a gun-launched projectile which was to be united with a ramjet propulsion unit, thus giving a long range from relatively low muzzle velocities, allowing heavy shells to be fired from relatively lightweight guns.
+In 1915, Hungarian inventor Albert Fonó devised a solution for increasing the range of artillery, comprising a gun-launched projectile united with a ramjet propulsion unit, thus giving a long range from relatively low muzzle velocities, allowing heavy shells to be fired from relatively lightweight guns.
 Fonó submitted his invention to the Austro-Hungarian Army, but the proposal was rejected.
-After World War I, Fonó returned to the subject of jet propulsion, in May 1928 describing an "air-jet engine" which he described as being suitable for high-altitude supersonic aircraft, in a German patent application.
+After World War I, Fonó returned to the subject.
+In May 1928 he described an "air-jet engine" as suitable for high-altitude supersonic aircraft, in a German patent application.
 In an additional patent application, he adapted the engine for subsonic speed.
-The patent was granted in 1932 after four years of examination (German Patent No. 554,906, 1932-11-02).
+The patent was granted in 1932 (German Patent No. 554,906, 1932-11-02).